askmike/gekko/docs/extending/add_an_exchange.md

 ## Gekko's expectations

 When you add a new exchange to Gekko you need to expose an object that has methods to query the exchange.
 This exchange file needs to reside in `gekko/exchange/wrappers` and the filename is the slug of the exchange name + `.js`.
-So for example the exchange for Bitstamp is explained in `gekko/exchange/wrappers/poloniex.js`.
+So for example the exchange for Binance is explained in `gekko/exchange/wrappers/binance.js`.

 It is advised to use a npm module to query an exchange.
 This will separate the abstract API calls from the Gekko specific stuff (In the case of Bitstamp there was no module yet, so I [created one](https://www.npmjs.com/package/bitstamp)).